 To enable front-line educators to gain a more in-depth understanding of the impact of “teachers continuing professional development” on all in-service teachers,. this article brings together the relevant information and offers some brief discussion on the issue.

-- the document developed a blueprint named “Teacher Competencies Framework” as the basis for the sustainable development of teachers.
+a. the document developed a blueprint named “Teacher Competencies Framework” as the basis for the sustainable development of teachers.
 The term “framework” covers four major areas: “Teaching and Learning”, “Student Development”, “School Development”, and “Relationships and Services between professional groups “;